Ohio St. places Meyer on administrative leave

 "All the [coaches'] wives knew," Smith told McMurphy.
 "They all did.
 Every single one."

-Smith told Stadium, a multi-platform sports network, that she believes that Meyer also knew at the time.
+Smith told Stadium, a multiplatform sports network, that she believes Meyer also knew at the time.

 "I do believe he knew, and instead he chose to help the abuser and enable the abuser and believe whatever story Zach was telling everybody," Smith said.